sreedharchalavadi/spotify-etl-de-prj/README.md

 ### Project Execution Flow
 Extract data from API  --> Lambda Trigger (every 1 hour) --> Run extract code --> Store Raw data --> Trigger Transform function --> Transform the data and load it to s3 --> Glue crawler to create the data catalogs on s3 --> Query using Athena

+#### Steps Executed
+Every week we need to extract the top global songs to understand what kind of songs are trending.
+Extracted data from spotify api using python.

+1. Register our application in spotify api for the data sources, get the client id and the secret key.
+Used the package spotipy to extract data from spotify api.

+2. Created the buckets and folders as follows.
+    Bucket : sree-spotify-etl-project
+    raw    : sree-spotify-etl-project/raw_data/to_be_processed/
+    		     sree-spotify-etl-project/raw_data/processed/

+    Transformed folders : sree-spotify-etl-project/transformed_data/album_data
+                          sree-spotify-etl-project/transformed_data/songs_data
+                          sree-spotify-etl-project/transformed_data/artists_data

+3. Deployed the code to the aws lambda , so that it will extract data from the spotify api.
+We have used the spotipy layer in lambda to read data from spotify api.
+Added the cloud watch trigger to run the code on daily basis, This will extract the data and store it in s3.

+    lambda function : spotify_api_data_extract.
+    The above data is stored as it is in the raw folder Folder : sree-spotify-etl-project/raw_data/to_be_processed/

+4. Created one more lambda function.
+Whenver there is a data in the raw folder of s3.
+We will trigger this transformation code, in this code following things will be performed.

+    --> created 3 functions to extract the album_data,songs_data and artists_data in a 3 lists.
+    --> Converted these 3 lists into dataframes.
+    --> All these dataframes are stored in the csv format and stored in the following folders respectively sree-spotify-etl-project/transformed_data/
+    album_data
+    songs_data
+    artists_data

+    --> Move the data from processed folder and delete from the to_be_processed/ folder.
+    This can be done by copying the data to the processed folder and delete from the to_be_processed/ folder. lambda function : spotify_transformation_load_function

+5. Once we have data in transformed folder in s3, we will create the 3 glue crawler job to create the the glue catalog tables on top of this folders.
+We can query this data using Athena.

+    spotify_album_crawler
+    spotify_artist_crawler
+    spotify_song_crawler

+6. Data analysis quries in athena.
+    SELECT count(*) FROM "spotify_db"."album_data" limit 10;
+    select name, sum(total_tracks) FROM "spotify_db"."album_data" group by name order by sum("total_tracks") desc;
+    SELECT count(*) FROM "spotify_db"."artist_data" limit 10;
+    SELECT count(*) FROM "spotify_db"."songs_data" limit 10;